ForgeL4bs/ReFrame/readme.md

 ReFrame-CLI is a Python-based command-line `ImageToolKit` to streamline your image manipulation tasks.
 Ideal for preparing image datasets for training machine learning models, including generative AI and diffusion models.
 Can handle videos of any length.

+Reframe is still in development and we know it needs a lot of improvements, So communities contributions are really appreciated🙇.

 ---

 ## Table of Contents